By James Harvey McClintock in 1913.

 Soon after the arrival of the Schieffelin Party, the upper mineral section of the district was accidentally stumbled upon by Ed Williams and Jack Friday.
 In the night, their mules had broken loose from a dry camp that they had made and struck out for water along an Indian trail.
 In the morning, the men tracked the mules who had made their trail clear by dragging a chain attached to one of the animals.

 Following the chain trail, Williams noticed the bright gleam of metal where the iron had been dragged and discovered what would become the Contention Lode, the richest location ever made in the district.
 The mules were followed over into the Schieffelin camp, where the new mine received its logical name in the contention that arose over its ownership, for Schieffelin was none too well pleased that a stranger had discovered mineral almost under his very nose.

-The quarrel was settled; however, by the division of the ground, the Schieffelin interests taking the lower end — the Contention, and Williams and his partner the other, which was called the Grand Central.
-Gus Barren, a skilled miner, and friend of Schieffelin, then was called up from Mexico to supervise the development.
+The quarrel was settled; however, by the division of the ground, the Schieffelin interests took the lower end — the Contention, and Williams and his partner the other, which was called the Grand Central.
+Gus Barren, a skilled miner and friend of Schieffelin, was then called up from Mexico to supervise the development.